dmyronuk/foodbar/README.md

     - `TWILIO_ACCOUNT_SID`
     - `TWILIO_NUMBER` phone number provided by Twilio
     - `BUSINNESS_PHONE` phone number that will receive notifications when a customer places an order
-    - `CLIENT_PHONE` phone number that will receive confirmation when restaurant confirms order

 #### Run the dev server
 - ```npm run local```